corazawaf/coraza-proxy-wasm/README.md

-  ftw                     runs ftw tests with a built plugin and Envoy. lint                    verifies code quality. runEnvoyExample         spins up the test environment, access at http://localhost:8080. teardownEnvoyExample    tears down the test environment.
+  ftw                     runs ftw tests with a built plugin and Envoy. lint                    verifies code quality. runEnvoyExample         spins up the test environment, access at http://localhost:8080. runEnvoyExampleD        spins up the test environment in detached mode, access at http://localhost:8080. teardownEnvoyExample    tears down the test environment.
   ReloadEnvoyExample      reloads the test environment. test                    runs all unit tests.